TileDB-Inc/TileDB-ML/README.md

 ## Roadmap

-* We are already working on the integration of TileDB with [ONNX](https://onnx.ai/).
+We are already working on the following:

+* Integration of TileDB with [ONNX](https://onnx.ai/).
-* We are already working on model save/load support for other popular machine learning frameworks like XGBoost and CastBoost.
+* Model save/load support for other popular machine learning frameworks like XGBoost and CastBoost.
-* We are already working on readers from TileDB arrays to popular machine learning framework Data APIs, as mentioned above.
+* Readers from TileDB arrays to popular machine learning framework Data APIs, as mentioned above.

 Our ultimate goal is ALL machine learning data, from raw data (text, images, audio), to features (Feature Store) and models (Model Registry), represented, stored and managed in one **Data Engine**, i.e, TileDB.